Symphony, K. 19a (Mozart)

 The Symphony in F major, K. Anh.
-223/19a, was written by Wolfgang Amadeus Mozart probably in early 1765 in London.
+223/19a, was written by Wolfgang Amadeus Mozart probably in early 1765 in London during the Mozart family's grand tour.

 The symphony is scored for two oboes, two horns and strings.
 In contemporary orchestras, it was also usual to include bassoons and harpsichord if they were available in the orchestra to reinforce the bass line and act as the continuo.
 The oboes are silent for the second movement.
-The duration is approximately 12–14 minutes.
+The duration is approximately 12 to 14 minutes.

 The symphony consists of the following movements: